-The key to applying is to apply early and this includes osteopathic medial schools.
+The key to getting into medical school is to apply early and this includes osteopathic medical schools too.

-Many institutions use a rolling admissions process so if you're one of the first to apply you have a better chance at admission.
-Processing of your application begins when the application has been submitted and payment is received.
-Two key aspects to your application are transcripts and MCAT scores.
+Many schools use a rolling admissions process so if you're one of the first to apply you have a better chance at admission.
+Processing of your application begins only after payment has been received.

-You should request official copies of your transcript be sent directly to AACOMAS and keep a copy for yourself.
-You will need the transcript to complete the Academic Record portion of your application.
+Make sure you request official copies of your transcript be sent directly to AACOMAS and also keep a copy for yourself.
+Transcripts are necessary so you can complete the Academic Record portion of your med school application.

 MCAT scores are required for admission into a college of osteopathic medicine and they are not automatically forwarded.

-It is your responsibility to designate American Association College of Osteopathic Medicine Application Service as a recipient (Social Security Number is needed for this transaction to occur, electronically).
-Your application will not be processed without your MCAT score and if taken on a later date your application will be updated.
+It is your responsibility to designate American Association College of Osteopathic Medicine Application Service as a recipient (Social Security Number is needed for this transaction to occur electronically).

 1900 L Street, NW, Suite 603